-Formative reviews of this document and processes at Oxnard College will be conducted by the College Planning Council in concert with the Academic Senate, Classified Senate and Associated Student Government every five years.
-All committees shall be conduct an annual self-appraisal.
+Reviews of this document and processes at Oxnard College will be conducted by the College Planning Council in concert with the Academic Senate, Classified Senate, and Associated Student Government in the spring of 2025.
+All committees shall conduct an annual self-appraisal.
+If in this self-appraisal process required changes are identified in off years, a similar process will be followed to create an addendum.